-To estimate the fair value of the brand, the Company used the royalty relief method using a discounted cash flow model.
-The Company developed significant assumptions related to revenue and earnings before interest, taxes, depreciation, and amortization ("EBITDA") forecasts, royalty rates and discount rate.
+To estimate the fair value of the brand (included in intangible assets), the Company used the royalty relief method using a discounted cash flow model.
+The Company developed assumptions related to forecasts on revenues and earnings before interest, taxes, depreciation and amortization ("EBITDA") forecasts, royalty rates and discount rate.